kurodohenroonsen/KiKKo-4.0----Google---The-Gemma-3n-Impact-Challenge/doc/doc08.md

 ### **3. The Emergent Community: Niche Swarms**

 Kikko's community model focuses on empowering small, private groups with shared goals.
-* **Use Case: The Nature & Food Club.** **Hiro** finds a wild berry bush and forages a detailed, Hive-forged `Card` about it.
+* **Use Case: The Nature & Food Club.** **Hiro** finds a wild berry bush and forages a detailed, Hive-forged `KnowledgeCard` about it.
 He shares it with **Léa**.
 Léa's Hive receives the package and automatically runs an **inference reproduction** on the card's `provenanceLog` to verify Hiro's identification.
 Only after this verification does her Queen cross-reference the now-trusted berry species with Léa's allergy profile.
 Léa gets a notification: "Hiro shared a 'Wild Raspberry' forage. **Verified by your Hive.** This berry is SAFE for you."
 * **Use Case: The Family Inventory.** A family can create a shared "swarm" for household items.
 One person forages the warranty for the new TV, another the paint codes for the living room wall.
 Everyone in the family receives the verified "honey" on their device.
 * **Use Case: The Hobbyist Collectors.** A couple collecting vintage cameras can build a shared, verified catalog.
 Each entry includes photos, purchase receipts (pollen), and notes, all reproducible.
 **Conclusion:**